Electroluminescence and charge multiplication in liquid xenon with a VCC-like Microstrip Plate: Discussion

 Under the conditions described in Section~\ref{sec:light}, we collect a maximum of 5500 photons at \dab~=~5~kV.
 The energy of the alpha particles was measured to be ($4.7 \pm 0.2$)~MeV, and we assume a W-value for ionization in liquid xenon of $W_i = (15.6 \pm 0.3)$~eV \cite{PhysRevA.12.1771}.
 We estimate a drift field in the vicinity of the alpha source for $\vmesh=0$, $\vanode=3$~kV, and $\vback=-2$kV of $\edrift \approx 1.2$ kV/cm, which translates into (3.4 $\pm$ 0.2)\% of electrons escaping recombination \cite{APRILE1991119}.
 This corresponds to the extraction of $\approx$10$^4$ electrons from an alpha-particle track.
 This number is 15\% higher than the charge measurement at low \dab presented in Fig.~\ref{fig:QvsDAB}, which could be attributed to electron attachment.
 Accounting for the effective solid angle (8.0\%), the reflectivity of the strips and glass estimated from the refractive index using Fresnel's equations \footnote{We followed the methodology presented in Appendix A of \cite{Martinez-Lema_2024_etransfer}.} ($\approx$10\%), the transparency of the mesh holding the alpha source (81\%), and the QE of the PMT photocathode (28\%) \cite{Hamamatsu}, we estimate a light yield of (27.0 $\pm$ 3.1) photons per drifting electron after detector stabilization (Fig.~\ref{fig:S2_vs_time}).
 This number is comparable to that obtained in liquid xenon with the MSGC microstrip plate \cite{Martinez-Lema_2024_microstrips} and with thin wires recently \cite{Qi:2023, Tönnies_2024} at similar voltages.

-This number is much lower than expected from the computations (Fig~\ref{fig:prospects}).
-However, our data were affected by a rapid degradation of the photon yield in S2 after the voltage application to the VCC (see Fig~\ref{fig:S2_vs_time}).
+The measured light yield is significantly lower than expected based on our computations (Fig~\ref{fig:prospects}).
+However, the data were affected by a rapid degradation of the photon yield in S2 after the voltage application to the VCC (see Fig~\ref{fig:S2_vs_time}).
 Assuming that the cause of this degradation is eliminated, the potential light yield might be much higher.
-E.g. for $\dab=5.0$~kV, we detect a maximum of $9.3 \cdot 10^4$ photoelectrons before gain degradation.
-This number translates into a light yield of $\approx$460 photons per drifting electron, which is still about 4-fold lower than our prediction in Fig.~\ref{fig:prospects}.
-We hypothesize that the reasons for this discrepancy may be related to an incomplete modelling of the setup in COMSOL and inaccuracies in the electroluminescence and charge multiplication model we use.
+For example, at $\dab=5.0$~kV, we detect a maximum of $9.3 \cdot 10^4$ photoelectrons before gain degradation.
+This number translates into a light yield of $\approx$460 photons per drifting electron, which is still about four-fold lower than our prediction in Fig.~\ref{fig:prospects}.
+We hypothesize that the reasons for this discrepancy may be related to an incomplete modelling of the setup in COMSOL\registered and inaccuracies in the electroluminescence and charge multiplication model we use.

 The gain decrease (Fig.~\ref{fig:S2_vs_time}) is the main issue at the present point requiring further investigation.
 Likely related to the properties of the glass substrate, one may suggest two possible reasons for such behaviour: charging up of the glass surface near the anode strips and a slow polarization time of the glass upon voltage application.
-It is worth noting that this behaviour was not observed in the MSGC detector using a D263 Schott glass substrate in \cite{Martinez-Lema_2024_microstrips}.
+It is worth noting that this behaviour was not observed in the MSGC detector previously tested by us \cite{Martinez-Lema_2024_microstrips} where the anode and the cathode strips were deposited on the same side of a D263 Schott glass substrate.